 The male guides the female to the site and spawning occurs at night and lasts about an hour.
-The fish lay between 40 to 100 eggs, which are attached to the roof of the cave.
-Hatching happens after about 10 days and usually last two or three days.
+The fish lay between 40 and 100 eggs, which are attached to the roof of the cave or rock.
+Hatching happens after about 10 days and usually lasts two or three days.
 The process occurs year round but is less common in winter.

 Gobies grow to no more than about 6cm.
 They seem to disperse between springs during rainfall events.
 Otherwise the springs are very stable environments little changed by drought, and stable population sizes reflect this.